ember-app-scheduler/ember-app-scheduler/README.md

 The sections below describe the recommended steps to ensure your tests will be stable.
 It includes some test helpers that are custom to `ember-app-scheduler`, in addition to some that are within ember's test-helpers themselves.

-`ember-app-scheduler`, when in test mode, will register a test waiter that will detect whether there's any active async behavior within it.
-In most cases, you can use the `settled` function within `@ember/test-helpers` to determine if all async behavior has completed, which will wait for all registered waiters to return `true` before continuing test execution.
+`ember-app-scheduler`, when in test mode, will register a test waiter that will pause your tests while any `willRouteIdle` or `willRoutePending` promises are unresolved.
+In most cases, you can use the `settled` function within `@ember/test-helpers` as you normally would.

 ### Integration tests